rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - My greatest failure is that despite my full commitment to a job to prove myself in the community, knowing that my best is still not good enough is something that I take seriously.
-I learned how important it is to utilize **soft skills** by getting along well with others through integrity, respect, and humility to maintain a positive and productive work environment.
+I learned how important it is to utilize **soft skills** by getting along well with others to maintain a positive and productive work environment.

 #### **How do you handle working with people who annoy you?**